Hello All, Welcome To My About Page

 Traveling is more than the destination and the activities I do when I get there; the journey is also important.

 I love train travel because transportation is part of my trip, not just “how I get there.”
-I find something about sitting back and watching the world go by my window enjoyable.
-I don’t see train travel as taking away from my travel time but as adding to the experience.
+There is something special about sitting back and watching the world go by my window.
+It is enjoyable.
+I look at train travel; it does not take away from my travel time but adds to the experience.

-I did fly and flew a few times to take a train trip.
-My favorite parts of flying are what many people hate, the takeoffs and landings.
-In fairness, I consider myself an intermodal traveler, and by that, I mean on a trip, I am willing to take trains, planes, busses, boats, or whatever it takes to have a fun adventure.
+I did fly a few times to take a train trip.
+My favorite parts of flying are what many people hate: the takeoffs and landings.
+In fairness, I consider myself an intermodal traveler, and by that, I mean that on a trip, I am willing to take trains, planes, buses, boats, or whatever it takes to have a fun adventure.

 As I said before, one of my favorite parts of traveling starts at home (or in a bar or coffee shop), planning trips, and researching destinations.